VamKon/AzureNotes/DevOps.md

 * Helm init - install tiller on AKS
 * Helm install - install helm charts on AKS

+## Docker
+* `RUN` - Executes commands in a new layer and creates a new image.
+Use as few Run statements as possible, combine them.
+* `CMD` - allows you to set a default command, which will be executed only when you run the container without specifying a command.
+* `ENTRYPOINT` - allows you to configure a container that will run as an executable.
+The command and params are not ignored when docker container runs with command line params.

 ## Azure Devops
 * Test & Feedback extension
   * `Stakeholder` access to Azure DevOps allows users to use the `Test & Feedback extension` to request for and respond to provide feedback.